msteenab/Group3-repo-projects/Selenium Lab.md

 	- GeckoDriver (for Firefox): https://github.com/mozilla/geckodriver/releases
 	- EdgeDriver: https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/

-Note: Download the appropriate driver for your browser and make sure to add the driver exe to your system's PATH.
+**Note:** Download the appropriate driver for your browser and make sure to add the driver exe to your system's PATH.
 For more platform options please visit the selenium official website, and scroll down to browsers.
 (https://www.selenium.dev/downloads/)

 Once Selenium is installed, you’re ready to create your first Selenium script!
-### Step 4: Create Your First Selenium Script
+### Step 4: Creating Your First Selenium Script
-Here is a simple Python script that opens a browser, navigates to a website and performs some action with expected results:
+Here is a simple Python script that opens a browser, navigates to a website, and performs some action with expected results:

-Note: If you wish to use a different web browser, just change the name.
+If you wish to use a different web browser, just change the name.

-Example:
+**Examples Include:**
-- .Chrome()
+.Chrome()
-- .Edge()
+.Edge()
-- .Firefox()
+.Firefox()

 ![FirstScript](https://github.com/3osmic/Group3-repo-projects/assets/113747615/083e734e-18ca-4787-8228-0384d1085194)

 ## Step 5 (Do It Yourself) - Basic Selenium Commands

 <!-- Click a button -->
-### Click A Button
+### Clicking A Button
 We will begin by first clicking a button.
-Below is a command that can help with this:
+Below is the command that can help with this:

-	button = driver.button = driver.find_element(By.CLASS_NAME, "my-button-class")
+	button = driver.find_element(By.CLASS_NAME, "my-button-class")
 	button.click()

+- In this piece of code we are using Selenium to locate an HTML element on a web page using the class name as the locator.
+- It looks for an element with the class name "my-button-class."
+(Which is the name of the button's class in the index.html document)
+- The located element is stored in the variable `button`.
+-

 1. Run the script
 2. Fill out the message form